vampirc/vampirc-uci/README.md

 ---
 **WARNING**

-`chess` is a fairly heavy create with some heavy dependencies, so probably only use this if you're building your own chess engine or tooling with it.
+`chess` is a fairly heavy create with some heavy dependencies, so probably only use the integration feature if you're building your own chess engine or tooling with it.

 ---